 For a more exhaustive list of works protected by copyright see, Government of Canada Publications.

 In the context of education, there are multiple copyright exceptions in the Canadian Copyright Act that facilitate the copying, sharing, and performing of copyrighted works across different media.

 As a user-focused exception, fair dealing facilitates the sharing of short excerpts of copyrighted works for the purposes of research, private study, education, parody or satire, criticism or review, and news reporting.

 Under fair dealing, you can provide short excerpts of copyrighted content to students and faculty via handout, e-mail communication, D2L, lecture presentation, and classroom display.
-Specific examples of short excerpts include:
+Examples of short excerpts from Universities Canada Fair Dealing Guidelines include:

 - a copy of an article from a scientific, technical, or scholarly periodical;